Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 If you happen to run into a few errors, the validator tool provides suggestions on fixing them.
 But try not to worry too much; WordPress is continually being updated to adapt and change.
 There shouldn’t be anything to worry about as long as your site functions as you want it to.

 Favicon is short for favorites icon, and it usually appears in the top left corner of a browser tab.
-But it also appears in many other places, like a bookmark icon on desktop or mobile.
+However, it can also appear in many other places, like a bookmark icon on desktop or mobile.

 Most WordPress themes let you easily upload a favicon without any trouble.

-WordPress lets you upload one via the WordPress Customizer and preview it before going live.
-This removes the need to add another plugin to your site.
+WordPress lets you upload one via the WordPress Customizer and preview it before going live, eliminating the need to add another plugin to your site.

-19. There Are No Spelling and Grammar Errors
+19. Check There Are No Spelling and Grammar Errors

 Poor spelling and grammar can easily make or break your site.
-We all make mistakes, of course.
+Of course, we all make mistakes.
 But any more than one or two minor errors on your site will lose the trust of your users and impact your business’ credibility.

 There are many tools and plugins to help you fix your spelling mistakes.